-2.8.3 Installing Q-shield and LCD Poster
+2.8.3 Installing EL I/O shield and LCD Poster

-1. Install the Q-shield to the chassis by snapping it in place from inside.
+1. Install the EL I/O shield to the chassis by snaping it in place from inside.

+3. Locate the EL_CON connector and connect the shield cable to the connector in a correct orientation.
 Orient the motherboard and install it to the chassis.
 Make sure that the motherboard external ports fit the shield openings.

-3. Thread the LCD Poster cable through the opening until its stopper snaps into place.
+- 4. Thread the LCD Poster cable through the back I/O shield opening until the stopper fits the opening.

-5. Place the LCD Poster on the chassis or to wherever you like.
+Place the LCD Poster on the

+chassis or to wherever you like.

-Plug the LCD Poster cable into the onboard connector labeled LCD_CON.
+5. Locate and connect the LCD Poster cable to the LCD_CON connector.